-Development proposals that have adverse effects on the integrity of habitats sites, Sites of Special Scientific Interest or significant adverse impacts on the special qualities of the Dedham Vale Area of Outstanding Natural Beauty (including its setting) (either alone or in-combination) will not be supported.
+In particular, dDevelopments proposals that have an adverse impact effects on the integrity of European habitats sites, Sites of Special Scientific Interest or significant adverse impacts on the special qualities of the Dedham Vale Area of Outstanding Natural Beauty (including its setting) (either alone or in-combination) will not be supported.
+Development proposals within designated areas or within the Coastal Protection Belt will need to comply with policies ENV2 and ENV4.